stevenchen333/Risk-Measure-Forecasting-and-Dynamic-Portfolio-Optimization/README.md

 future parameters.
 But considering the uncertainty essence of the market, this method rarely works satisfactorily.
-In this work, we will attempt to use volatility and expected returns forecast via GARCH model to solve the a risk averse2 optimization problems; i.) risk averse formulation of Markowitz’s mean variance portfolio model.
+In this work, we will attempt to use volatility and expected returns forecast via GARCH model to solve the a risk averse optimization problems; i.) risk averse formulation of Markowitz’s mean variance portfolio model.
 Then we will backtest the result using portfolio of ten assets with varying degree of characteristics.
 We then compare the performance difference of two methods using historical data methods as a baseline comparison.